ejazhussain/blog/source/_posts/SharePoint-Online-Integration-with-Azure-App-Insights.md

 6. TrackTrace
 7. TrackDependency

-I hope this helps and give a starting point to implement complex scenarios
+I hope this helps and gives a starting point to implement complex scenarios.

-Happy logging to Azure Application Insights